 Judging people harshly without cause

-Revealing everything about yourself to people who don’t know well
+Revealing everything about yourself to people who you don’t know well

 Getting caught up by someone’s charm